 As the name of the model suggests, it emphasizes the creation of functional models right from the start.
 After the deadline, budget, and requirements are calculated and agreed upon, developers begin to build a prototype.

 RAD promotes ongoing communication and cooperation between the users and the team for the development of robust software.
 Users offer constant feedback on different modules of the system so the team can modify and enhance the prototypes, resulting in the production of high-quality completed software.

 The above steps are repeated continuously until the software is fully completed and conforms to the requirements of the client.

 Before the project is completed, the software goes through intensive testing.
 It is tested with different use cases to ensure that each component works properly—both as standalone and as a combined unit—to execute the requirements and objectives of the software.
 Other than the testing by the team, user testing is also an important part.

 The spiral methodology takes inspiration from the iterative model while it also borrows the control and systematic approach of the waterfall methodology.
 Hence, it is a mixture of linear and iterative approach with an increased focus on risk analysis.
 This model facilitates releases of the product which are incremental in nature.
 It is divided into four phases.
 When software uses the spiral model, it goes through the following phases while using an iterative approach which is known as spirals.

-Like other methodologies, the model begins with the collection of business requirements which are needed for the baseline spiral.
+Like other methodologies, the model begins with the collection of business requirements that are needed for the baseline spiral.
 While the system progresses in the following spirals, identifying unit requirements, system requirements, and subsystem requirements are the parts of this phase.

 It begins with the conceptual design in the baseline spiral.
 This phase includes physical, logical, architectural, and the final design of the system.